-Similarly, if your teams are looking to improve productivity, look for digital workplace tools that include automation features such as e-forms and workflows.
-This will help reduce busywork by streamlining business processes, and in turn boost productivity levels.
+Similarly, if your teams are looking to improve productivity, look for digital workplace tools that include automation features such as e-forms and workflows, and digital workplace learning software that encourages in-house upskilling.
+This will help reduce busywork by streamlining business processes and improving internal knowledge, in turn boost productivity levels.

 4) Debunk any digital workplace myths

 It’s also important to realise that digital transformation centres on process simplification, rather than on grand visions.